-Lunar New Year — Begins a fifteen Day Festival for people of all religions.
+Lunar New Year — Begins a fifteen-day festival for people of all religions.
 Family reunions with thanksgiving and remembrance of departed relatives take place.
-Traditionally a religious ceremony honors Heaven and Earth.
+Traditionally, a religious ceremony honors Heaven and Earth.

 Juneteenth/ Freedom Day/ Jubilee Day/ Emancipation Day — This is a holiday celebrated by African Americans throughout the United States on June 19, commemorating the ending of enslavement in the United States.
+On June 17, 2021, President Joe Biden signed the law that made June 19 a federal holiday.

 Kwanzaa — An African American and Pan-African holiday celebrating family, community, and culture, Kwanzaa is a secular observance with some religious participation.
 Seven life virtues are presented.
 The dates are always December 26 - January 1.